parthivrmenon/aws_saa/20_dynamo_db.md

 # Dynamo DB
-Amazon DynamoDB is a `serverless`, NoSQL, `fully managed` `NoSQL database` with `single-digit millisecond performance at any scale.
+Amazon DynamoDB is a fully managed NOSQL serverless database service which has single-digit millisecond performance at any scale.

-## Features
-* `Serverless`: On-Demand instant scaling with pay-as-you-go pricing
-* `NoSQL` : supports both key-value and document based data models.
-* `Fully-managed` and production ready with zero operational overhead
-* `Single digit millisecond` performance at any scale.

 ## Usecases
 * Financial Services - applications with the most stringent availability requirements can make use of `global tables`